 Cirrelda Snider-Bryan is a clay artist and illustrator; and she has facilitated many community murals.
 She is a member of NM Potters & Clay Artists, Mosaic Artists of NM, and the National Council for Education in the Ceramic Arts.
 An environmental educator at the NM Museum of Natural History & Science since 2007, Cirrelda believes the most interesting art is influenced by science.

 Cost $50 ($45 for members).
-Cost includes admission to Da Vinci: The Genius exhibit both days of this workshop.
-For adults and students age 10 and above.
+Includes FREE ADMISSION to Da Vinci: The Genius exhibit both days of this workshop (up to a $44 value).
+This workshop is intended for adults and students age 10 and above.
 Preregistration is required.
-Go to www.NMnaturalhistory.org
+Go to www.NMnaturalhistory.org Special discounts for students (from K thru Graduate Students) are available upon request.
+Scholarships are available...please contact firstname.lastname@example.org